Miquel-TA/EWL/README.md

 - Automatic enforcement of login timeouts and failure limits with logging before kicking suspicious users.
 - Console logging for every registration, login and failed login attempt.
 - Minute-by-minute verification that every connected player is still whitelisted.
-- Permission-gated management commands (`owl.add` defaults to allowed, `owl.remove` defaults to denied) with automatic kicking and data cleanup when removing a user.
+- Permission-gated management commands (`owl.add` defaults to allowed, `owl.remove` defaults to denied) with automatic kicking and data cleanup when removing a user, plus operator-only fallbacks when the Fabric Permissions API is unavailable.

 ## Commands